Skip to content

 >>>

-We can now create an instance of the ICCS class and plot the initial stack together with the input seismograms:
+We can now create an instance of the ICCS class and plot the initial stack and cc_seismograms:

 >>> from pysmo.tools.iccs import ICCS, plot_stack